 Bedser continued to run in industriously, but the Indians intelligently saw him off without trying to score too many.
 Sarwate did send one streaky stroke through the slips, but after the first stumping blemish, there was no genuine chance.

-Just before noon, Banerjee completed his hundred, setting the only instance of both numbers ten and eleven notching centuries in a First-class match.
-And soon after that, he pushed a quick single into the leg side to go past the highest 10th-wicket partnership ever in England – 235 put on by Frank Woolley and Albert Fielder for Kent in 1909.
+Just before noon, Banerjee completed his hundred, setting the only instance of both Nos.
+10 and 11 notching centuries in a First-class match.
+And soon after that, he pushed a quick single into the leg side to go past the highest 10th-wicket partnership ever in England — 235 put on by Frank Woolley and Albert Fielder for Kent in 1909.

-The home team did a little better the second time, racing to 172 for one by the end of the second day.
-However, with the wicket responding to spin, Sarwate was now among the wickets with five for 54.
+The home team did a little better the second time, racing to 172 for 1 by the end of the second day.
+However, with the wicket responding to spin, Sarwate was now among the wickets with 5 for 54.
 In the end India needed just 20 to win.
-Sarwate was promoted to open the innings and fell for one, but India cruised home by nine wickets.
+Sarwate was promoted to open the innings and fell for one, but India cruised home by 9 wickets.

 Half a century later, while the Indians were on the verge of celebrating their 50th year of Independence, the British politicians were still looking at this epic partnership for inspiration.